dazld/react-on-visible/README.md

 ```

-A further example is available in the `demos` folder of this project.
+A further example is available in the `demo` folder of this project.